jbloit/jbloit.github.io/_posts/2018-02-25-super-collider-cheat-sheet.markdown

 date: "2018-02-25 18:56:44 +0100"
 ---

+Survival kit when starting out with super collider - as I am.

 ### Run a command
 - Click to place the cursor somewhere on the same line as the code and then press ```Shift-Enter```
 - stop: ```cmd-.```